Ten months of silence on the firm behind the Pearl Residence

 Why the cycle repeats

 In Malta, in Cyprus, in St Kitts, the same architecture has produced the same outcomes.
 A small country needs revenue.
 Henley provides a ready-made programme.
 The programme operates for several years generating fees on both sides.
-A scandal breaks, a journalist is assassinated, an EU body intervenes.
+A scandal breaks, public-interest journalism exposes it, an EU body intervenes.
 The programme is suspended, restructured, or shut down.
 The host country has to deal with the reputational damage while Henley moves on to the next contract.

 The reason the pattern is consistent is that it is structural.
 Henley earns money when applicants are approved.
 Henley does not earn money when applicants are rejected.
 Whatever the firm's stated values, the gradient of incentives runs in one direction.
 In multiple reported cases, the firm flagged applicants as the highest risk tier and then submitted the application anyway, sometimes appealing initial government rejections successfully.